luke-h1/fe-talk-2024/slides.md

 ## Why use feature flags in your app?

 ---

+## TODO: need to add some examples / make different slides for each point

 <!-- now we know about the basic concepts of a feature flag, why would we want to use this? -->